Last updated on November 7th, 2023 at 10:17 am

 The west coast of Paxos island is rocky without many beaches but it has many captivating large caves, the blue caves of Paxos, it is a unique experience to discover these caves, the easiest way to see them is to book a boat trip from Gaios port.

-Gaios – the capital of Paxos
+Gaios – The capital of Paxos

-The whole village along with the port is covered by two small islets, the northern and the smaller is called the Nisaki of Panagia and the southern and closer to the port is the island of Saint Nikolaos, so when you enter the port you have a feeling that you sail inside a river.
+The whole village along with the port is covered by two small islets, the northern and the smaller are called the Nisaki of Panagia and the southern and closer to the port is the island of Saint Nikolaos, so when you enter the port you have a feeling that you sail inside a river.

 It is a perfect large natural port with lovely scenery on both sides.